ibraheemicc/cambridge-environmental-management-notes-/02 - Energy and the Environment/README.md

 | ~25 min | Beginner | July 2026 | In Progress |

 ---
+## Contents

+1. Introduction to Energy & Fossil Fuels
+2. Renewable and Non-Renewable Energy Resources
+3. Electricity Generation
+4. Factors Affecting the Use of Different Energy Sources
+5. Biofuels
+6. Demand for Energy
+7. Conservation and Management of Energy Sources
+8. Development of New Energy Resources
+9. Impact of Oil Pollution
+10. Preventing and Minimising Oil Spills
+11. Chapter Summary

 ## ⛽ Introduction to Energy & Fossil Fuels
 ---